 Find out more about the health benefits of eating cauliflower here: Cauliflower Nutrition

 What Does Cauliflower Fried Rice Taste Like?

 Similar to white rice, cauliflower has a mild flavour, so in a dish like this, it takes on and compliments the other ingredients in the recipe.
-There is definitely a cauliflower taste, but it isn’t overly noticable.
+There is definitely a cauliflower taste, but it isn’t overly noticeable.

 Yes!
 You Can Freeze This Fried “Rice”.

 You can freeze it, but the freezing process will change the texture.
-Instead of being tender crisp, the cauliflower will have more moisture.
+Instead of being tender-crisp, the cauliflower will have more moisture.
 It won’t resemble rice as much as just cauliflower.
 If you don’t mind that, you certainly can freeze it.

 Alternately, you can “rice” the cauliflower in the food processor, then freeze it raw until you are ready to use it.

 Cauliflower Fried Rice

 - In a food processor fitting with a grating attachment, pulse cauliflower until it resembles rice

 - core and coarsely chop cauliflower